Albin Kurti: Kosovo War

+Vetëvendosje

-On 12 June 2005 AKN activists wrote the slogan "No negotiations, Self-Determination" on the on walls of UNMIK buildings.
-The police with the help of UN Police, arrested, jailed and convicted hundreds of activists, including Kurti.
+On 12 June 2005 AKN activists wrote the slogan "No negotiations, Self-Determination" on the walls of UNMIK buildings.
+The police, with the help of UN Police, arrested, jailed, and convicted hundreds of activists, including Kurti.
 AKN then changed its name to the Self-Determination Movement (Vetëvendosje).
-Vetëvendosje demanded a referendum on the status of Kosovo, stating "only with a referendum as a use of international right for self-determination, we can realise a democratic solution for Kosovo instead of negotiations which compromise freedom".
+Vetëvendosje demanded a referendum on the status of Kosovo, stating "only with a referendum as a use of international right for self-determination, can we realise a democratic solution for Kosovo, instead of negotiations which compromise freedom".

 In February 2007 Vetëvendosje organized a protest against the Ahtisaari Plan, which according to them divided Kosovo along ethnic lines and did not give the people of Kosovo what they were striving for.
 The protest turned violent and the Romanian UN Police killed two unarmed protesters and injured 80 others with plastic and rubber bullets.
 Kurti was arrested.
-He was detained until July, and then kept under house arrest.
+He was detained until July 2007 and then kept under house arrest.
 Amnesty International criticised the irregularities in his prosecution.
 He was eventually sentenced to nine months.
 Kurti was an advocate of "active nonviolent resistance".

 Vetëvendosje joined the political spectrum of Kosovo by running in the elections of 2010 for the first time.
-Albin Kurti was the candidate for Prime Minister, though Vetëvendosje only scored 12.69% and won 14 out of 120 seats in the assembly, becoming the third political force in the country.
+Albin Kurti was the candidate for prime minister, though Vetëvendosje only scored 12.69% and won 14 out of 120 seats in the assembly, becoming the third political force in the country.
 Vetëvendosje criticized the Brussels Agreement between Kosovo and Serbia.
 The Vetëvendosje MPs, including Kurti, were escorted out of the parliament by police for disrupting the session of the assembly.

-Kurti ran for Prime Minister again in the following elections in 2014, but Vetëvendosje was third again, only gaining 16 seats.
+Kurti ran for prime minister again in the following elections in 2014, but Vetëvendosje was third again, only gaining 16 seats.
 Vetëvendosje and Kurti personally were involved in the protests within the parliament that earned international attention by setting off tear gas in the parliament on multiple cases.

 In the 2017 election Vetëvendosje doubled in size, becoming the biggest political party in Kosovo and winning 32 seats (the most as an individual party compared to other parties in that election); his party took 200.135 votes (27,49%).
 They were still defeated by the big PANA coalition that took 245.627 (33,74%).
 Albin Kurti became the most-voted politician in Kosovo.
 During this term, Kurti was the leader of the opposition and Vetëvendosje managed to put strong pressure on the government in coordination with the other opposition party, LDK.
-On 3 January 2018 Kurti was sentenced to 1 year and 6 months in prison on probation for his role in setting off the tear-gas in 2015.
+On 3 January 2018, Kurti was sentenced to 1 year and 6 months in prison on probation for his role in setting off the tear-gas in 2015.